FOR IMMEDIATE RELEASE

 National Council Announces New Board Members

 WASHINGTON, D.C.
-(June 26, 2018) – The National Council for Behavioral Health is pleased to announce the results of its recent Board election.
+(June 26, 2018) – The National Council for Mental Wellbeing is pleased to announce the results of its recent Board election.

 The National Council welcomes the following directors, re-elected by the membership for a second term: